Tragedy is repeated

 Emperor Cain and the Gazel Ministry

 Also important to the world and narrative of Xenogears is the Emperor of Solaris and his colleagues that originally towered above the rest of the new mankind as a group of immortal beings.
 They can thus be thought of as "gods" on a level similar to Miang, although events of the past 500 years in the story have crippled their previously immortal state and placed their existence at the mercy of ordinary human beings like Krelian.
 The Emperor requires life-extension treatments after having offered his undying body to be used for research and experimentantion to help humanity, and this somehow altered the nature of his flesh.
-The twelve elders of the Gazel Ministry lost their bodies in a great war that nearly ended with the complete destruction of humanity, but eight of them were resurrected as a digitized form of existence inside a computer.
+The twelve elders of the Gazel Ministry lost their bodies in a great war that nearly ended with the complete destruction of humanity, but eight of them were resurrected as a digitized form of existence inside a computer.As actual personalities there is not much to them and for the most part they are merely there to serve the plot and aspects of the world, as well as the theme of freedom versus duty or fate, with the Emperor on the side of freedom and the Ministry on the side of duty.
+However, due to their special powers as the first human beings born from the Deus system, they will often be the target of discussion and analysis.

 The themes and message of Xenogears

-As I have touched upon in relation to the main idea of Xenogears, two major themes of the work is the clash of different human wills (inspired partly by Nietzsche's idea of the 'Will to Power' as revealed later by Xenosaga Episode I) and a journey of discovering the laws, structure, purpose, beginning, ending, and meaning of the world, of "God," and of the universe itself.
+As I have touched upon in relation to the main idea of Xenogears, two major themes of the work is the clash of different human wills (inspired partly by Nietzsche's idea of the 'Will to Power' as revealed later by Xenosaga Episode I) and a journey of discovering the laws, structure, and entirety of the world, of "God," and of the universe itself.
 As such, the themes of psychology, religion, philosophy, science, and anthropology follows from these two major themes to give it historical weight and tie it to the experience we have of the real world.
 "How does religion come about?" is one of the themes or questions explored in Xenogears.

 Aside from these already mentioned themes, there is also a major theme of freedom versus duty as well as a theme of overcoming "grief" or tragedy that many characters struggle with.
 Destruction and healing.
 The former theme of freedom versus duty is likely pertinent to the intended Xenogears series as a whole and carries on in Xenosaga as the theme of chaos and order.
 The latter theme of grief or sorrow is more specific to the particular episode we are focusing on here, Xenogears Episode V (or II-V), which is also known as the second main part of the larger story or "series."

-These themes are also tied together, with an inquiry into the world system also involving the discovery of human individuation as a source of conflict (the "alien" will of another also implied in the "Xeno-" title as once clarified by Takahashi) resulting in a continued cycle of grief and sorrow that leads people to form philosophical or ideological conclusions involving ideas such as those of freedom or duty as forms of escape or solutions to an otherwise never ending problem.
+These themes are also tied together, with an inquiry into the world system also involving the discovery of human individuation as a source of conflict (the "alien" will of another also implied in the "Xeno-" title as once clarified by Takahashi) resulting in a continued cycle of grief and sorrow that leads people to form willful philosophical or ideological conclusions involving ideas such as those of freedom or duty as forms of escape or solutions to an otherwise never ending problem.

 The exploration of these themes culminates in the main message of Xenogears, which has probably best been identified and summerized as "becoming whole" or "foreign things becoming one."
 Throughout the game there is recurring imagery of human beings resembling broken shards or fragments of a greater whole, "a million shades of light" broken off from a common origin, whose true meaning in the universe is to exist in an integrated and mutually supportive manner rather than willfully clashing against each other.

-The theme of freedom versus duty can, in the case of Fei, perhaps also be looked at from the angle of acceptance versus comfort since one of Fei's subpersonalities tries to escape reality in order to overcome the grief of his childhood (which involved both torture and the loss of his mother), and this involves a loss of freedom or agency along with the loss of reality.
+The theme of freedom versus duty can, in the case of Fei, perhaps also be looked at from the angle of acceptance versus comfort, since one of Fei's subpersonalities tries to escape reality in order to overcome the grief of his childhood (which involved both torture and the loss of his mother), and this involves a loss of freedom or agency along with the loss of reality.
 Although not explored as such, it evokes the idea that comfort rests on a kind of illusion or lie that also the Solarian citizens maintain in a fashion somewhat comparable to Fei's inner coward, who must refuse to look at or explore the world if they are to maintain their own small or ideal reality.

 Judging by what Takahashi briefly mentioned in the 20th Anniversary Concert interview, in the context of the religious and philosophical themes of Xenogears, it seems Takahashi considers religion to be a foreign concept to him, and that he wanted to explore religion from an outsider's perspective.
 Following from this, it seems as if he found the essence or appeal of religion to be the longing for a purpose; that humans want a reason for their existence.
 As a result, he wanted to deliver a philosophical message that would define such a purpose that could be easily understood, and, presumably, involve a benign (though fictional) religion without the negative aspects or baggage of historical organized religion and how they came about.
 If this interpretation is correct, I am guessing this purpose for existence he wanted to convey would be to regard oneself as a piece of the larger whole, existing with the purpose to assist or support another piece of the whole, to eventually feel complete.

-Xenogears Story Analysis: Part 2
+Xenogears Story Analysis: Part 1 | Part 2 | Part 3 | Part 4